Welcome to Middle School

 Prerequisite: Previous singing experience, or teacher approval

-This year-long course teaches “comprehensive musicianship” through the performance of challenging and varied literature for concert orchestras including rock, blues, pop and classical styles.
-Skills and concepts taught in Grade 6orchestra will be developed and expanded upon.
+This year-long course teaches “comprehensive musicianship” through the performance of challenging and varied literature for concert orchestra including rock, blues, pop and classical styles.
+Skills and concepts taught in the beginning of orchestra class will be developed and expanded upon.
 Student learning units will be based on four standards: music literacy; performance skills; musicianship & reflection and performance practice.
 Students perform three concerts for the ASM community.
 Individual growth and achievement are encouraged by taking private lessons and/or auditioning for the AMIS Honor Orchestra Festival.
 Advanced string players will also have the opportunity to perform with the Upper School Orchestra and participate in the Iberian Music Festival.

 levels 1 and 2, selected ensemble repertoire, selected solo repertoire, and SmartMusic (a cloud-based at-home practice program)